Awhikax/ZBot/docs/infos.rst

 This command helps you to define a message sent automatically by ZBot when a member joins or leaves your server (see the `sconfig <sconfig.html>`_ command).
 You will find how to select the channel, as well as the variables that can be used in the messages.

+If you specify an ip address, the bot will not calculate its own ping, but will send a number of packets to the given server in order to calculate its latency.
+This may take some time, depending on the server bandwidth and the number of packets to send.

 ------
 Invite
 ------